Gigaspaces/xap-docs/site/content/xap110adm/clustered-vs-non-clustered-proxies.markdown

 }
 ```

-The `@Routing` used to decorate the method specified as the routing field.
+The `@Routing` annotation is used to decorate the method specified as the routing field.

 Here is how the service implementation looks like: